 Laws and policies enacted at the federal and state levels can have a significant impact on PPL and our customers, employees and shareowners.

-PPL actively encourages public policy that furthers our ability to provide reliable and affordable electricity to our customers and to function efficiently, safely and economically.
+PPL actively encourages public policy that supports our clean energy transition and furthers our ability to provide reliable and affordable energy to our customers and to function efficiently, safely and economically.
 Our active participation in the public policy arena is appropriate in order to keep public officials informed about key issues that affect the interests of our customers, employees, shareowners and the communities we serve.

-PPL takes very seriously the need to conduct all aspects of our business in compliance with all applicable laws and regulations and consistent with the company’s values.
+PPL takes very seriously the need to conduct all aspects of our business in compliance with all applicable laws and regulations and consistently with the company’s values.

 PPL reports all corporate lobbying-related activities and expenditures to appropriate state and federal agencies.
 Information on PPL’s current lobbying activities can be found in lobbying reports filed with the U.S. House, U.S. Senate, Kentucky Legislative Ethics Commission, Pennsylvania Department of State, Rhode Island Department of State, Virginia Conflict of Interest and Ethics Advisory Council and will also be made available upon request.

 PPL’s Public Affairs Department is in regular communication with executive leadership and provides reports to the Board on key issues and advocacy positions.